 Cozy, hearty, flavorful Autumn goodness.

-what you’ll love about this butternut squash noodle soup:
+Why you’ll love this butternut squash noodle soup:

 The base of this butternut squash noodle soup begins similarly to this lemony kale and white bean soup (one of my very favorites) – with good stuff like sautéed onion, fresh garlic, and dried herbs.